 If you find the examination uncomfortable you should indicate this during the smear test.
 Your GP or practice nurse will take this into account.

 If you find it uncomfortable having a smear test you can request a self-test kit.
-You can do this via My Health Screening, using your DigiD.
-You can also call our information line or send an e-mail.
+You can do this via Mijn Bevolkingsonderzoek, using your DigiD.
+You can also contact uw by phone or e-mail.
 The self-test kit will be sent to your home address within 14 days.